 Trampolines used to be associated with being expensive and costly – thankfully in the last five years, that view has changed significantly, and trampolines are way more affordable than they ever were.

 If you’ve thought that trampolines are way out of your budget, then think again.
 You’ll be surprised to know that there is a selection of cheap or budget trampolines on the market.

 With the popularity of trampolines booming in the last five years – it’s only grown and grown! – The consumer has demanded more affordable outdoor trampolines that fit the family needs.
 This, in turn, gives rise to the budget trampoline / cheap trampoline.

 A lot of people are afraid to buy a cheap trampoline due to the risk of poor quality, and lapse of safety standards or far enough cheap products have negative connotations of being unsafe.

 Low-end trampolines are referred to as budget trampolines by different manufacturers.
 These kinds of trampolines are more cost-effective which doesn’t necessarily mean that they are not up to the correct safety standards.

 Every product sold to a UK consumer must follow strict safety guidelines but please bear in mind that you do get what you pay for.
-You will need to have the realisation that a £100 8ft trampoline that has an enclosure included and a weather cover cannot be expected to last more than a well-established brand such as the Jumpking 10ft trampoline with all the bells and whistles that comes in at a total of £369.
+You will need to have the realisation that a cheap 8ft trampoline that has an enclosure included and a weather cover cannot be expected to last more than a well-established brand such as the Jumpking 10ft trampoline that demands a premium price.

 If you enjoyed this ultimate trampoline safety guide, then please share it to inform other concerned mums and dads.